Anarchism in the Netherlands: 19th century

 The initially revolutionary-socialist party the Social Democratic League (Sociaal-Democratische Bond, SDB) was founded in 1881 as an amalgamation of some regional associations and was mainly active in Friesland.
 After 1890 the party also got supporters in the provinces of Groningen, Amsterdam and Zaandam.
 In 1893 the SDB was banned and changed its name to Socialistenbond.
 Initially the party was in favor of a Marxist-socialist society without private property.
 But after 1893, the party introduced an extra-parliamentary and anarchist course under the direction of Ferdinand Domela Nieuwenhuis.

 In 1893 the first major trade union called the National Labor Secretariat (Nationaal Arbeids-Secretariat, NAS) was founded, along with its magazine De Arbeid.
 During the First World War, the libertarian movement in the Netherlands grew significantly.
 The NAS reached a membership of 50,000.
 However, the leadership of the NAS was won over to Marxism, whereupon the anarcho-syndicalists left the union and founded their own union, the Dutch Syndicalist Trade Union Federation (Nederlands Syndicalistisch Vakverbond, NSV).
 The chairman of the NAS, Bernardus Lansink jr., founded the Regional Federation of Revolutionary Socialists (Landelijke Federatie van Revolutionaire Socialisten, FRS) together with communist anarchists in 1905.
 The anarchists within the NAS took it from Lansink Jr., propagandist and editor of the magazine De Syndicalist, after it was discovered that he was a member of the Socialist Party (SP).
 After the NSV joined the IWA, it formed the International Secretariat of the IWA together with Rudolf Rocker and Augustin Souchy.
 Christiaan Cornelissen was temporarily a member of the board of the NAS.
 The magazine De Vrije Socialist, published by Nieuwenhuis, and the NAS were closely linked.

 After the Social Democratic Workers' Party (Sociaal-Demokratische Arbeiderspartij, SDAP) was founded in 1896, there was a split within the Socialist League.
-Some of the members, led by F.D.
-Nieuwenhuis, undertook an anarchist approach, while the other members joined the SDAP.
+Some of the members, led by Nieuwenhuis, undertook an anarchist approach, while the other members joined the SDAP.